 For example, young managers with around 8 years of experience should be looking to advance in their roles – which should be reflected in their leadership development plan as the time to become a more impactful leader.
 Such managers can develop their leadership skills through leadership training programs focusing on developing personal leadership styles.
 This could include better self-awareness, understanding the dynamics of human behavior in different situations, and practicing leadership with small and large teams.
 Integrated leadership coaching can also be helpful.

 By including a quality leadership development program in their leadership development plan, young managers can master the mobilizing of people towards business goals - improving their current performance and demonstrating they are ready for the next career step.

-Here are other examples of when a leadership development program could be included in your leadership development plan:
+Here are other examples of when a executive leadership program could be included in your leadership development plan: